 Using filtered water is the best option when available.

-In the formula presented above earlier, (veggie + salt – oxygen), fermentation needs NO oxygen.
-It is very important to keep your carrots submerged in the brine for this recipe.
 I highly recommend using wide mouth quart jars and these ferment weights.
 There have been times when a small carrot piece got around the weight and I had to add a second weight to the jar.
 If your carrots become exposed to the air, they will mold and your entire ferment will be ruined.

 Zero waste garden matter